You’ve written a book or monograph, let’s talk about social media

 Describing your book for social media

-You need to be able to share what your book is about to a general audience.
+You need to be able to share what your book is about with a general audience.

 So, aside from your audiences, it’s important to consider the best ways to talk about your book.